imsennen/imsennen/README.md

   - Favourite pasta: pasta all'amatriciana.

 📩 <br>
-You can reach me on my personal email: sennenschoonderwaldt (at) gmail.com or my student email: 22049428 (at) student.hhs.nl !
-LinkedIn is also linked down below.
+You can reach me on my personal email: sennenschoonderwaldt (at) gmail.com or my student email: 22049428 (at) student.hhs.nl!
+LinkedIn is also linked in the bio!
 <br>